robinson-t/Android-Programming-Big-Nerd-Ranch-Solutions/README.md

 **CriminalIntent**

-Introduction of Fragments, the FragmentManager, The Fragment Lifecycle, RecyclerView,
+Introduction of Fragments, the FragmentManager, The Fragment Lifecycle, RecyclerView, ViewPager